ashutosh0709/Bert-Bible-Chatbot/README.md

-# RUNNING INSTRUCTIONS:
+# (B) RUNNING INSTRUCTIONS:
 ##############################################################################
-# BERT Instructions: Run the following commands:-> Open BERT-API EC2 instance:->
+# BERT Instructions, to start the BERT-APIS :
 ##################################
-* FOLLOW THE 'RUNNING INSTRUCTIONS' OF BERT-CODE.
+* FOLLOW THE '(C) RUNNING INSTRUCTIONS' OF BERT-CODE.